Tag Archives: children

 In order to help a child learn to listen, keep the home environment as free of unnecessary distraction as possible.
 Turn off the background noise.
 This simple act will help to create a more peaceful atmosphere conducive to contemplation…and to reading.
 Music is not usually a distraction, but the news and commercials that accompany radio and television certainly are.
 Children are sensitive and their hearing is acute, try to shield them from the constant advertising and, more importantly, the disturbing violent events that are, sadly, so often in the news.

 Another aspect in teaching children to learn to listen is to listen to them!
 The respect that you show when you pay careful attention to a child’s stories and questions teaches him the importance of listening.
 Ask interactive, open-ended questions that offer the child not only an opportunity to express himself but to develop cognitive skills.
 Avoid “baby talk” or talking down to a child.
 Children love “big” words; adults often underestimate their insatiable curiosity and innate ability to learn them.
 Books add a multitude of new words not used in daily life that enrich and enlarge your child’s vocabulary exponentially.
 The art of thoughtful listening is fast becoming obsolete.
-Help your child become attentive in a culture rife with sound bites, twitter, and the abbreviated language of texting.
+Help your child become attentive in a culture rife with sound bite and the abbreviated language of texting.
 It is only in listening closely that we truly learn.

 *